class Gtk::Builder

 Instance Method Detail

-Parses a file containing a UI definition and merges it with the current contents of @builder.
+Parses a file containing a UI definition and merges it with the current contents of builder.

 This function is useful if you need to call